 Chart and facts courtesy of Winslow Life Raft Company

 How to Combat Hypothermia

 Keeping your body out of the water is the most effective means.
 Life rafts are everyone's first choice since they keep you out of the water, provide shelter along with equipment.
-If you are not going offshore immersion suits are your next best choice.
+If you are not going offshore immersion suits (which used to be called survival suits) are your next best choice.
 While they do not get your body out of the water, immersion suits provide excellent thermal insulation.